jeffchen006/OpenTracer/README.md

 # OpenTracer

 [Attention!]
 For security reasons, we have removed all the endpoints and API keys in the `settings.toml` file.
 Reviewers please go to the screencast links and find a sample `settings.toml` file in the video description.
+Also remember to delete some newlines in the sample settings.toml (YouTube did not allow us to put links in video description unless they are separated in different lines).